USACE-Cloud-Compute/cc-home/docs/compute-file.md

             "queue": "MEMORY-OPTIMIZED"
         },
         ```
   - `plugins`: This is the full list of plugin manifests that are used by the compute run.
 This list is required when running local docker compute, but is only required for AWS batch when registering compute.
 If an event is already registered to a set of job descriptions in AWS batch, then this block is optional.
-The value for each plugin manifest in the array is the path to the plugin manifest file, either absolute or relative.
+The value for each plugin manifest in the array is a path to the plugin manifest file, either absolute or relative.
     sample value:
     ```json
         "plugins": ["../common-files/ras2025-postprocessor-plugin-manifest.json"],